AndrewEllis93/Print-Tuning-Guide/README.md

 Before you follow *any* tuning methods in this guide, ensure that:
 - Your nozzle is clean.
-- Your nozzle has been tightened **while hot**, and is not leaking material through the threads around the nozzle or heatbreak.
+- Your nozzle has been tightened **while hot** (unless it's a Revo), and is not leaking material through the threads around the nozzle or heatbreak.
 - **(!)
 Your nozzle is not partially clogged.**
     - Ensure that you can easily extrude by hand with the filament latch open.
     - Ensure that the material falls straight down out of the nozzle when extruding midair.
 It should not shoot out to the side.
     - If your nozzle is partially clogged, **you may not even notice**, and may be able to print, but you will have an **extremely difficult time trying to tune**.
 - Your thermistors are the correct types in your config.
     - **(!)
 If you use NTC100K B3950 thermistors, please see [this](https://discord.com/channels/460117602945990666/461133450636951552/896057891264561152).**
+- **(!)
+Everything is tight.**
+    - Seriously, go back again and re-tighten *every single screw* you can find, *especially* grub screws and everything in the toolhead.
+    - I do this once every once in a while, and I often find something that has shaken loose and is causing me issues that are extremely difficult to troubleshoot.
 ## A Note About Line Width
 Any line widths are expressed as a **percentage of nozzle diameter.** \
 This allows the guide to remain agnostic to nozzles.